-But those days are long gone.
+But those days are long gone and only Millennials remember them in 2021.
 And what was once an inchoate networking site for college campuses is now a near-monopoly holder of the social media world.
 Facebook is even releasing a dedicated dating app to harness its popularity.

 Anyone interested in online dating should keep track of the social media titan’s next moves.
 And to help you do just that, we’ve compiled this list of Facebook statistics.